Sunshine Week: History

 The Florida Society of Newspaper Editors launched Sunshine Sunday in 2002 in response to efforts by some Florida legislators to create scores of new exemptions to the state's public records law.
-The following year, the idea of a national Sunshine Sunday was raised at an American Society of Newspaper Editors Freedom of Information summit.
+The following year, the idea of a national Sunshine Sunday was raised at an American Society of Newspaper Editors (ASNE) Freedom of Information summit.

-In the planning stages, it was decided that the initiative needed to be more than a single Sunday, and Sunshine Week was established in March 2005 by the American Society of Newspaper Editors, with funding from the John S. and James L. Knight Foundation.
+In the planning stages, it was decided that the initiative needed to be more than a single Sunday.
+Thus, Sunshine Week was established in March 2005 by ASNE, with funding from the John S. and James L. Knight Foundation.
 The first nationwide Sunshine Week took place March 13–19, 2005.

-In 2019, ASNE and the Associated Press Media Editors merged to form the News Leaders Association (NLA).
+In 2019, ASNE (now called the American Society of News Editors) and the Associated Press Media Editors merged to form the News Leaders Association (NLA).
 In the wake of the NLA's decision to dissolve, in December 2023 NLA placed Sunshine Week with the Brechner FOI Project.